react-tv/react-tv-navigation/README.md

 React-TV Navigation exports two functions: `withFocusable` and `withNavigation`.

-Navigation based on HOC and HOF beeing declarative.
+A declarative navigation system based on HOC's for focus and navigation control.

 ```jsx
 import React from 'react'